The Dual Space \(\mathcal{X}^*\)

 \]

-so \(\|x - y_n\| \to \|x - m\|\); combined with \(\|x - y_n\| \to d\), this yields \(\|x - m\| = d\).
+so \(\|x - y_n\| \to \|x - m\|\).
+Combined with \(\|x - y_n\| \to d\), this yields \(\|x - m\| = d\).

 Orthogonality.

-We show \(x - m \in M^\perp\), i.e. \(\langle x - m,\, y\rangle = 0\) for every \(y \in M\).
+We show \(x - m \in M^\perp\), that is, \(\langle x - m,\, y\rangle = 0\) for every \(y \in M\).
 If \(y = 0\),

 the claim is trivial, so assume \(y \neq 0\).
 For any \(t \in \mathbb{F}\), the point \(m + ty\) lies in \(M\), hence